-Each canine guest is assigned a rank (1 to 5), and we cap the numbers of certain personalities and breeds based on this.
+Each canine guest is assigned a rank (1 to 5)—think of it as their own ‘pawformance review’—and we limit the number of certain personalities and breeds accordingly.

 Ranks